MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot.md

 ## Inside CMPivot

 CMPivot sends queries to clients using the Configuration Manager "fast channel".
 This communication channel from server to client is also used by other features such as client notification actions, client status, and Endpoint Protection.
 Clients return results via the similarly quick state message system.
 State messages are temporarily stored in the database.
+For more information about the ports used for client notification, see the [Ports](/sccm/core/plan-design/hierarchy/ports#BKMK_PortsClient-MP) article.

 The queries and the results are all just text.
 The entities **InstallSoftware** and **Process** return some of the largest result sets.
 During performance testing, the largest state message file size from one client for these queries was less than **1 KB**.
 Scaled to a large environment with 50,000 active clients, this one-time query would generate less than 50 MB of data across the network.